 Although secondary to manuscripts, the Society holds a large and important collection of published materials that support research in the collection by staff and researchers alike.
 The Society holds early and rare Massachusetts imprints including broadsides and pamphlets; new additions to this collection are actively sought.
 Newspapers, serial publications, engravings, and maps are a major resource for researchers, but collecting in this area is secondary to manuscripts and imprints mentioned above.
 The MHS also holds modern secondary books critical to the interpretation of the Society’s manuscript collections.
 This part of the collection is used heavily by both staff and researchers, but collection development in this area has become overly reliant on books given to the Society as gifts.
 The MHS makes targeted purchases for this segment of the collection in order to provide the best sources currently available for researchers.

-The MHS collects works of art, historical artifacts, and numismatics only as they complement or enhance its holdings.
+The MHS collects works of art, historical artifacts, photographs, and numismatics only as they complement or enhance its holdings.
 Priority is given to photographs that document individuals, families, or organizations whose papers or records are held by the MHS.
 Art and artifacts are not collected for their intrinsic value, but rather for their use in historical interpretation of the Society’s research collections and for use in exhibitions.